In This Article

 When you don’t take proper precautions, food rotting occurs at a much faster rate.
 Food items that are left neglected attract microscopic creatures.

 Long-term food preservation is possible using a variety of ancient and modern approaches.
 While no food can be preserved indefinitely, these approaches allow foods to be kept long after they are produced.

 1. Store It Right

 Dry foods should be stored in a dry, moisture-free environment.
 This will prevent any moisture from coming into touch with the food, making it an unsuitable habitat for bacteria to develop and multiply.

 Perishable items should be kept in the refrigerator at a low temperature.
 Make sure your refrigerator is no warmer than 38 degrees Fahrenheit by using a thermometer.

-Invest in a vacuum packing machine.
-By removing oxygen and so preventing spoiling, would extend the shelf life of most of your food in plastic containers.
+Speaking of packing, invest in a vacuum packing machine as well.
+By removing oxygen and so preventing spoiling, you can extend the shelf life of most of your food in plastic containers.

 2. Remove Your Spoiled Food